 This was a long time coming.
-We’ve a had a lot of people wanting to be able to configure the old hard coded incident automations.
+We’ve had a lot of people wanting to be able to configure the old hardcoded incident automations.
 Back in the day, if you were added as a person affected in an incident, your manager WOULD be added as an investigator and there was nothing you could do to turn that off or to have it behave differently.
 Now, with the new automation tools listed above, we’ve finally reached a point where you can.

-Before you panic, don’t worry, the old behaviour is still there, only instead of being hidden behind a wall of code, you can now see them happily nested in your automations section under the incidents tab.
+Before you panic, don’t worry, the old behavior is still there, only instead of being hidden behind a wall of code, you can now see them happily nested in your automations section under the incidents tab.
 You’ll see three new automations there marked as (System) automations.

 You can turn them off, edit them; it’s totally up to you.

-The only real behavioural change you’ll see is a really good one: You can no longer add duplicate Incident Participants.
+The only real behavioral change you’ll see is a really good one: You can no longer add duplicate Incident Participants.
 SO, that means, you can’t add the same person as an investigator twice.
 This was a major pain point for heavy users in the past where they had some managers getting spammed by ‘Automatically assigned as an investigator’ emails as they were added to the same incident multiple times.
 This can no longer happen thanks to this glorious tweak.

 … because nobody knew what a ‘Call To Action’ link was supposed to be.
 Literally, it’s a custom link; so we’ve now called it that.
 It’s a minor thing, just wanted to mention it.